-The Heart Transplant Multidisciplinary Clinic offers a holistic, convenient approach to care after a heart transplant.
-The weekly clinic allows patients to see a multidisciplinary team of clinicians from across Norton Children’s and UofL Physicians network.
+The Norton Children’s Heart Institute Heart Transplant Clinic offers a holistic, convenient approach to care after a heart transplant.
+The weekly clinic allows patients to see a multidisciplinary team of clinicians from across the Norton Children’s and UofL Physicians network.

 Norton Children’s Hospital has been a pioneer in pediatric heart transplant surgery.
 The hospital was the country’s second site of a successful infant heart transplant and the first in Kentucky, performed in 1986.
 Our program has some of the oldest living pediatric heart transplant patients — three individuals who received transplants in 1987.